ALPACA Prices Reduced

 Bob died from heart & kidney failure on September 11 after a month of hospital, rehab, hospital and 9 days in hospice.
 He was ready and alert until the last day.
 I have a great neighbor and a Gal who has been taking care of us and our pacas & llamas.
 Working on a possible sale.
 Still hoping to go to Tucson with my son and wonderful daughter-in-law.
-AJ will graduate in June.
+AJ will graduate from Western State this year.

 What a Saga!
 Golden Years???

 Please take a look - maybe you can find:

 that possible future herd sire;